Crafting Sermons Like a Photographer (A Guest Post)

 Photographers know this.

-They know the quality of a photo is determined less by the beauty of the surroundings and more by their choice of what to include—and exclude.
+They know the quality of a photo is determined less by the beauty of the surroundings and more by their choice of what to include—and exclude in the shot.

 Where to train the lens.